scipion-em/scipion-em-facilities/README.rst

 ====
-pwem
+scipion4facilities
 ====

-**pwem** is a Python module of Scipion framework for image processing in Electron Microscopy
+**scipion4facilities** is a Python module of Scipion framework for cryo-EM facilities

 The entire collection is licensed under the terms of the GNU Public License,